 For a fun night out, Jo and Charlie would go to the Eagles Lodge in Bellevue.
 “One time I saw two pretty blondes and said ‘Oh, they’re so pretty’ and Charlie said he only had eyes for me….then he got up and sang “I Only Have Eyes For You” to me.
 I’ve always loved that song.”
 The original song was released in 1934 in the movie “Dames” and has been covered several times, most notably by “The Flamingos” in 1959.

 Charlie and Jo would also go dancing at one of the most beautiful venues, just across the river.
 “I LOVED to dance!
 We’d go to Moonlight Gardens.”

-Upon his safe return, Jo and her husband Charlie went on to have a total of 10 children, 5 girls and 5 boys.
+Upon his safe return, Jo and her husband Charlie went on to have a total of two children: five girls and five boys.
 Each child is only two to four years apart.
-“My husband put his order in for 2 girls and 2 boys.
-We just always prayed for healthy, normal kids.”
+“My husband put his order in for two girls and two boys.
+We just always prayed for healthy kids.”
 Now, the kids range in age from the mid-50s to late-70s with their own families.
-Jo has 27 grandchildren, 42 great grandchildren and 5 great, great grandchildren.
+Jo has 27 grandchildren, 42 great grandchildren and five great-great grandchildren.

 The Rapp family eventually settled in a house they built at 408 Clark St. in Bellevue where they lived for 42 years.